njmaysonet/NBAStatsAnalysis/Readme.md

 able to model the phenomena would be a boon to coaches, managers, players, and fans looking to play fantasy or bet on live games.

+The final report file contains the full report on the project.

 ## Results

 To-Do summarize results from paper.